wuyujie1/CSC2621FinalProject/README.md

   Medical Image Computing and Computer Assisted Intervention:127-135.

 Preperation:
-  1. Upload dataset to your google drive\\
+  1. Upload dataset to your google drive<br />
-  2. Change all the file paths in CSC2621Project.ipnb\\
+  2. Change all the file paths in CSC2621Project.ipnb<br />

 Results can be reproduced by running all cells in order, outputs may be different each time.
 Responsibility of each cell: